JamshedVesuna/vim-markdown-preview/README.md

 Vim Markdown Preview
 ====================

-A vim plugin for previewing markdown files in a browser.
-This plugin was designed to maintan focus on vim but use Google Chrome to preview rendered markdown.
-Thus, everything is done in the background so you never have to leave vim.
+A Vim plugin for previewing markdown files in a browser.
+This plugin was designed to maintain focus on vim but use Google Chrome to preview rendered markdown.
+Thus, everything is done in the background so you never have to leave Vim.

 Installation
 ============